jazlannnn/Bird_Species/README.md

 Model Evaluation: Assessed model performance using metrics like accuracy, precision, and recall, and visualized results with Matplotlib to identify areas for improvement.

+This project significantly enhanced my understanding of machine learning, particularly in image classification using CNNs and deep learning frameworks like TensorFlow and Keras.
+I also gained hands-on experience in Python programming, data visualization, and UI development, which strengthened my technical proficiency and problem-solving skills.

 ## Screenshot of the Application

 ![Screenshot 2024-10-13 035324](https://github.com/user-attachments/assets/1a7fe1bd-9149-494a-94ea-28cc5aac373e)